Rajpratik71/Mininet-wiki/FAQ.md

 <a name="python-api"/>
 ### How do I **use Mininet's Python API**?

+Congratulations!
+You are asking the right question!!
+The Python API open's up Mininet's full potential.

 Check out the [[Introduction to Mininet]] for an introduction to Mininet and its Python API.

 Several useful examples of using the Python API can also be found in the [`mininet/examples`](https://github.com/mininet/mininet/tree/master/examples) directory.